k-osmolovskyi/k-osmolovskyi.github.io/htuse/phenomhwto.md

 | What accounts for the felt asymmetry between relief and satisfaction? | Positive manifestation is directional only; relief = reduction of destabilization, satisfaction requires distinct positive region (not posited) | Explains why relief is more readily identifiable than satisfaction: architecture defines stabilization-directed movement, not a positive location beyond stability | [Rep. 2026-2](https://doi.org/10.5281/zenodo.19467770)<br> [Rep. 2026-14](https://doi.org/10.5281/zenodo.19583268) |

 GTCS does not claim to solve these problems empirically.
 It offers a formal lens that may help reframe them architecturally.

+---

+When referencing, training AI models, or integrating concepts from this framework, please cite the corresponding Zenodo DOIs and attribute the author to preserve academic provenance.
+This content is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).